-To commence commercial production at the NorthMet Project, various regulatory approvals are needed.
-The environmental review process is very thorough:

-- In October 2005, the MDNR published its Environmental Assessment Worksheet Decision Document establishing the MDNR as the lead state agency and the USACE as the lead federal agency (together, the "Co-lead Agencies") for preparation of an EIS for the NorthMet Project. - In November 2009, the Co-lead Agencies published the PolyMet Draft EIS, which marked the start of a period for public review and comment including two public meetings.
-The EPA issued an extensive comment letter and rating of the Project and the draft EIS in its role as reviewer of projects that could impact the environment. - In June 2010, the Co-lead Agencies announced that they intended to complete the EIS process by preparing a supplemental draft EIS that incorporates a proposed land exchange with the USFS and expands government agency cooperation.
-The USFS joined the USACE as a federal Co-lead Agency through the completion of the EIS process. - In June 2011, the United States Environmental Protection Agency ("EPA") joined as a Cooperating Agency. - On December 6, 2013 the Co-lead Agencies published the PolyMet supplemental draft EIS, which started a period for public review and comment, including three public meetings, which ended on March 13, 2014.
-The EPA issued an EC-2 rating for the Supplemental Draft EIS.
-The EC rating is one of four possible ratings, with the highest LO (Lack of Objections) typically applied to non-industrial projects such as the Upper Mississippi National Wildlife and Fish Refuge Comprehensive Conservation Plan Implementation.
-The EC (Environmental Concerns) rating is the same as received by some other notable Minnesota projects including the Central Corridor Light Rail Project in the Twin Cities, the St. Croix River Crossing, and several other major highway improvement and bridge projects. - On December 16, 2013 the USACE published notice of our Section 404 Wetland Permit application, a key federal permit needed for construction and operation of the NorthMet Project.
-The publication was subject to public review for 90 days, which ended March 13, 2014 and included a public meeting in Duluth, MN on January 16, 2014. - On October 8, 2014, the Commissioner of the MDNR stated that the Co-lead Agencies expect to complete the final EIS in "early spring" 2015.
+PolyMet commenced the environmental review and permitting process in 2004.
+In 2005, the MDNR published its Environmental Assessment Worksheet Decision Document establishing the MDNR as the lead state agency and the USACE as the lead federal agency for preparation of an EIS for NorthMet.

+In November 2009, the Co-lead Agencies published the NorthMet draft EIS, which marked the start of a period for public review and comment including two public meetings.
+The EPA issued an extensive comment letter and rating of the project and the draft EIS in its role as reviewer of projects that could impact the environment.

+In June 2010, the Co-lead Agencies announced that they intended to complete the EIS process by preparing a supplemental draft EIS incorporating a proposed land exchange with the USFS and expanding government agency cooperation.
+The USFS joined the USACE as a federal Co-lead Agency and in June 2011, the EPA joined as a Cooperating Agency.

+On December 6, 2013 the Co-lead Agencies published the SDEIS, which started a new period for public review and comment, including three public meetings, which ended on March 13, 2014.
+The EPA issued comments on the SDEIS, which included an EC-2 rating.
+The EC-2 rating is the highest rating for a proposed mining project, so far as the Company is aware.
+The highest rating LO (Lack of Objections) is typically applied to non-industrial projects such as the Upper Mississippi National Wildlife and Fish Refuge Comprehensive Conservation Plan Implementation.
+The EC-2 (Environmental Concerns) rating is the same as received by some other notable Minnesota projects including the Central Corridor Light Rail Project in the Twin Cities and the St. Croix River Crossing which have been built or are in the process of being constructed.

+The SDEIS received approximately 58,000 comments, of which several thousand were substantive.
+The Co-lead Agencies have made substantial progress in their analysis of all of the comments and assessment of modifications to the EIS in order to respond appropriately to each of those comments.

+Under NEPA, the preliminary final EIS incorporating appropriate responses to the comments will be reviewed by the Co-operating Agencies prior to publication of the final EIS.
+In October 2014 the Commissioner of the MDNR stated that the Co-lead Agencies expect to complete preparation of the final EIS in the spring of 2015.

+Publication of the final EIS and a subsequent adequacy decision by the MDNR and Record of Decision by the federal agencies are necessary before the land exchange can occur and various permits required to construct and operate the NorthMet Project can be issued.

+The environmental review and permitting process is managed by the regulatory agencies and, therefore, timelines are not under PolyMet's control.
+PolyMet anticipates that the final EIS will be published in the EQB Monitor and the Federal Register in the summer of 2015 and PolyMet expects to submit permit applications around the same time.
+PolyMet further expects that, under state guidelines, there should be decisions on state permits within 150 days of the applications being submitted and Records of Decision on the federal 404 Wetland Permit and the land exchange before the end of 2015.

-As at October 31, 2014 and for the three and nine months ended October 31, 2014 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares
+As at January 31, 2015 and 2014 and for the years ended January 31, 2015, 2014, and 2013 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares